RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 </table>

 - *Good* performance means that the 95th percentile takes less than 100ms.
 This means that basically only 5% of API calls won't be very fast.
-- *Mediocre* performance means that the 95th percentile takes less than 1 second This means that 5% of API calls will slow.
+- *Mediocre* performance means that the 95th percentile takes less than 1 second This means that 5% of API calls will be slow.
-- *Barely working* performance means that the 95th percentile takes less than 1 second This means that 5% of API calls will slow.
+- *Barely working* performance means the server won't stop responding, but it could take up to 30 seconds per call to do so.

 At the end of May, 2023, these were the prices for the different tiers and operating systems: